 - Chennai-Bengaluru Industrial Corridor (CBIC)

 Several schemes were launched to support the Make in India programme.
 These schemes are discussed below:

 This mission aims to skill 10 million in India annually in various sectors.
 Make in India to turn into a reality, there is a need to upskill the large human resource available.
-This is important considering the fact that the percentage of formally skilled workforce in India is only 2% of the population.
+This is important because the percentage of formally skilled workforce in India is only 2% of the population.

 This aims to transform India into a knowledge-based and digitally empowered economy.
-To know more on Digital India, click on the linked page.
+To know more about Digital India, click on the linked page.

 Pradhan Mantri Jan Dhan Yojana (PMJDY)